Skip to content

 Create secrets

-Information about the secretes used
+Information about the secrets used

 Manual secret generation is only required if you haven't run the create-secrets.sh script located in /opt/genestack/bin.